 26. Travel Together first-class on British Airways, using Avios, and save more!

-Such ticket allows you to take a companion with you on any British Airways mainline flight that originates in and returns to the US and was booked using air miles.
-The companion flies in the same class as the primary ticket holder, and needs to pay only the carrier charges, fees, and taxes!
+Such a ticket allows you to take a companion with you on any British Airways mainline flight that originates in and returns to the US and was booked using air miles.
+The companion flies in the same class as the primary ticket holder and needs to only pay the carrier charges, fees, and taxes!

 27. Use British Airways Avios to travel from LA to Tokyo

-In general, British Airways Avios isn’t considered the most economical currency for long haul flights, but when it comes to travel from LA to Tokyo, it delivers plenty of value.
-This journey falls within 25,000 Avios distance bracket for the economy-class flights.
+In general, British Airways Avios isn’t considered the most economical currency for long-haul flights, but when it comes to travel from LA to Tokyo, it delivers plenty of value.
+This journey falls within the 25,000 Avios distance bracket for economy-class flights.
 Please always remember to cross-check the taxes charged on these tickets.
-They shouldn’t normally be higher than $35 for each way.

 The same route can be traveled in first-class by spending 75,000 Avios and business class by shelling out 50,000 Avios.
 You can’t term these as the best possible premium cabin redemptions, more so if you need to take a connecting flight to another destination (as British Airways charges you separately for different flights).
 But it’s still a good deal if you’re keen on experiencing the Japan Airlines travel in its first or business class.